What is a mid-face lift/cheek lift?

 How do I prepare for a mid-face lift/cheek lift?

-Preparing for your mid-face lift at Cleveland Clinic Cosmetic & Plastic Surgery Center may include:
+Preparing for your procedure at Cleveland Clinic Cosmetic & Plastic Surgery Center may include:

 - Lab testing or a medical evaluation